thingsinjars/csstest/source/contents/techniques/house-styleguide.md

 section: techniques
 ---

-### House styleguide
+## House styleguide

-The more consistency between different developers' code, the lower the chance of [unintended consequences].
+The more consistency between different developers' code, the lower the chance of [unintended consequences](/guides/unintended-consequences.html).
 This can also make it easier to spot mistakes.

 #### Tools